 Note: If you cannot find fresh extra-large shrimp, look in the freezer department for a bag of frozen shrimp.
 Follow the directions on the bag for thawing the shrimp.

-Making the Pickled Red Onions
+Make the Pickled Red Onions

 This needs to be done first because it will take about 45 minutes for the onions to “pickle.”
-You can actually do this part up to a week ahead.
+You can do this part up to a week ahead.
 (See the notes in the recipe card below.)

 Place ½ cup of distilled white vinegar,1 ½ tablespoons of light brown sugar, and ¼ of salt in a medium bowl and microwave it until it is steaming.
 (This will take 2-3 minutes.)
 Whisk the vinegar mixture to help the sugar and salt dissolve.